U.S. Department of State Seal

 Do not travel to:

-• The Valley of the Apurímac, Ene, and Mantaro Rivers (VRAEM), including areas within the Departments of Ayacucho, Cusco, Huancavelica, and Junin, due to crime and terrorism.
+• The Valley of the Apurímac, Ene, and Mantaro Rivers (VRAEM), which includes Vilcabamba, due to crime and threats of terrorism.

 Demonstrations occur regularly throughout the country.
 Public demonstrations can take place for a variety of political and economic issues.
-Demonstrations can cause the shutdown of local roads, trains, and major highways, often without prior notice or estimated reopening timelines.
-Road closures may significantly reduce access to public transportation and airports and may disrupt travel both within and between cities.
+Demonstrations can shut down local roads, trains, and major highways.
+This often happens without warning or clear information on reopening times.
+Road closures can limit access to public transportation and airports.
+Closures may also disrupt travel in and between cities.

 If you decide to travel to Peru: